 Our 10 years birthday party had a special theme - UtopiaX.
 Intentionally, we challenged our guests to interpret it the way they want and come in the most fabulous and extravagant version of themselves.
 We were happy to see so many people wearing crazy neon colours and special costumes prepared for our party.
 Some of our favourite Utopian faces were the spring princess Luiza from Dream Facilitation, Lenny Leiter’s futuristic costume, Iva’s wishing three or our community fairy Nina.
 Through this dress theme we wanted to show everyone how important self-expression is for us and that there should be no boarders or stigmas, in order to shape a world we want to live in.
 Thanks for participating!

-Find all photos from 10 Years in beta on our Facebook Page!
+Find all photos from 10 Years in beta on our Facebook Page and watch our recap video here.

 If you joined the party, there is no way that you’ve missed our little alien guest in the ‘haus near the art installation by Iggy Kowalczuk.
 Right in the middle of The Club, Iggy created a light and video art installation which welcomed all guests before they entered the party zone.
 Short before the opening Iggy spontaneously decided to collaborate with Gersuny from Nostalgic Futurism, who gave a special something to the installation.
 During the whole party a blond-haired girl with an alien mask walked around the rooms, so in case you needed a conversation opener or Instagram-worthy posts - we had something to offer.